fltech-imbal/imbal/Dr. Chan Research Work Notes/Notes - 9-25.md

 - Add code examples for `model.compile()`
 - Stratified Sampling by inheriting some TF class? (!!)
 - "Hybrid" TF confusion matrix / custom computation where appropriate

+# 9/5/25

+## Prep
+- "this class can be passed as a metric, along with any of the following string type aliases: "in docs replace with "class instance OR string" $\checkmark$
+- J statistic and Youden's index are subclasses that directly inherit every function of TSS $\checkmark$
+- Convert "in code" formulas to $LaTeX$ $\checkmark$
+	- Include intermediate values, with separate pages explaining them $\checkmark$
+- Override nondescriptive docstrings from TF $\checkmark$
+	- Mention "Overridden methods have been documented for additional clarity. for any undocumented methods, refer to the TF metric class" $\checkmark$
+- Add code examples for `model.compile()` $\checkmark$
+-  "Hybrid" TF confusion matrix / custom computation where appropriate $\checkmark$